Officials fear explosion near Ohio train derailment site

 - Published

-A rail car at the site of a train derailment in the US state of Ohio was at the risk of a deadly explosion that could shoot shrapnel up to a mile away, authorities said.
+People living near the site of a derailed train in East Palestine, Ohio were urged to evacuate immediately late on Sunday, amid fears a rail car could cause a deadly explosion.

+Authorities warned that if the rail car does explode, it could shoot deadly shrapnel up to a mile away.

-A mandatory evacuation order is in place for anyone living within the one-mile (1.6km) radius.
+A mandatory evacuation order is in place for anyone within a one-mile (1.6km) radius.

-At least 50 cars of the train carrying hazardous material derailed on Friday setting off a blaze.
+The derailment sparked a large fire which is still burning.
 "There is a high probability of a toxic gas release," the local sheriff warned.

-Officials from the National Transportation Safety Board said there were 20 hazardous material cars on the train, 10 of which derailed near East Palestine, Ohio.
-Five of the derailed cars carried a chemical known as vinyl chloride, which NTSB officials said were released through pressure release devices.

-Officials warned of the potential of "a catastrophic tanker failure" after a "drastic temperature change" was observed in that rail car, according to a statement from Ohio Gov. Mike DeWine's office.

-A shelter-in-place order also went into effect for the entire town over concerns about chemicals possibly spilling into the air.
+Ohio Governor Mike DeWine said in a statement on Sunday: "Within the last two hours, a drastic temperature change has taken place in a rail car, and there is now the potential of a catastrophic tanker failure which could cause an explosion with the potential of deadly shrapnel traveling up to a mile."

-"While most individuals in the one-mile (1.6km) radius have already evacuated," Ohio Governor Mike DeWine Tweeted on Sunday, "local officials say more than 500 people have declined to leave their homes."
+The governor tweeted that "most individuals in the one-mile (1.6km) radius have already evacuated", but added that "local officials say more than 500 people have declined to leave their homes."

 Mr DeWine asked those who have not left yet to "immediately evacuate".